• Skip to primary navigation

 Lemon juice can be combined with water or tomato juice and left on the skin for 15–20 minutes, then washed away.
 Repeat once a day until PIH subsides.
 The fruit contains citric acid, a tyrosinase inhibitor.

 Apple cider vinegar contains acetic acid, which lightens the skin by exfoliating the top layer of dead skin cells.
-Dilute one part apple cider vinegar in three parts water and apply to areas of PIH.
-Let the mixture sit for 10–15 minutes before thoroughly washing your face.
+Use one part apple cider vinegar to three parts water and apply to areas of PIH.
+Let the mixture rest for 10–15 minutes before thoroughly washing your face.

 Aloe vera contains aloesin, a molecule that inhibits tyrosinase activity.
 You can use its gel freshly harvested from the plant or in the form of a shelf-stable product.
-Apply aloe vera gel to areas of hyperpigmentation daily.
-It does not need to be rinsed off and is safe for everyday use, though it may dehydrate the skin in the long term.
+Apply the gel to dark spots daily.
+It does not need to be rinsed off and is safe for everyday use, although it may dehydrate the skin in the long term.

 Professional Treatments for Dark Spots Caused by Acne